 In January 2016, the FASB issued ASU No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 ASU 2016-01 provides guidance that addresses certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
-ASU 2016-01 will be effective for annual reporting periods beginning after December 15, 2017, and interim periods within those annual periods.
-ASU 2016-01 will be effective for the Company on February 1, 2018.
+This guidance will be effective for annual reporting periods beginning after December 15, 2017, and interim periods within those annual periods.
 The Company is currently evaluating the impact this guidance will have on its financial condition, results of operations and cash flows.